 But while self-talk can seem automatic and even partially unconscious, we do actually have control over our own inner voice.
 When a voice inside us says we’re stupid, we can fight back with an inner voice that says, “I know that isn’t true.
 I am as smart as everyone else.”
 When the inner voice complains about the rain outside to make you feel down, you can say, “I know it’s raining.
 It’s good for the flowers.”
 And so on.
 No matter how negative your natural inner voice may be, your fighting inner voice is stronger.
 Your fighting inner voice has your mind behind it.
 And that is more powerful than some wimpy little disease voice.

-Here are some suggestions in fighting against negative self-talk:
+Here are some suggestions to manage negative self-talk:

 - Stop the thought.
 Just stop it.
 See it, feel it, and say, “stop.”
 Say it inside; say it out loud; say it in any way that will make your inner voice listen.